Kris2ffer/simpleslider/README.md

 # Simple Slider

 This is a very simple slideshow using jQuery.
+If you need a slider with basic configurations, controls and effects, then this is it.
+It supports multiple slideshows on a page.
+Wow.

 ## Implementation